TheJaredWilcurt/inkline.io/src/views/docs/forms/CheckboxView/template.md

 # Checkbox

 Checkbox inputs allow the user to select multiple options from a set.
 If you have multiple options appearing in a list, you can preserve space by using checkboxes instead of on/off switches.
-If you have a single option, avoid using a checkbox and use an on/off switch instead.
+If you have a single option, avoid using a checkbox and use an on/off switch instead. { .lead }

 You will need to use the `Checkbox` component together with a `CheckboxGroup`.